csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

    * L3 cache: 16 MiB, shared between 4 cores.
 *  **Main memory** is the memory within a node, where all instructions and data of active programs reside.
 *  **Remote memory** is the main memory in another nodes.
 Accessing remote memory requires communication via the interconnect.
 *  **Disks** can store the data also after the program has ended or computer shutwod, unlike all the other types of memory discussed here.
+As accessing disk is slow, normally disk is used only in the start of the program (to load the data), and at the of the program (to save the data).
+Sometimes a small logging data is written during the run of the program, in order to restart from unexpected crashes (either due to hardware or software) some checkpoint data might also be written during the runtime.